brendanmetzger/ledger/views/_draft/barn.md

 ## The value of shoveling.

 The analogy sticks.
 You know the shape of the barn, the corners, and the tight spots.
 You know the uneven crack in the cement.
 You know the space of the columns.
+It is a human sized problem, solved at a human pace.

 ## Your Job